cosmos/governance/proposals/2020-11-stargate-upgrade/README.md

   2. Validators should delete their `~/.gaiad` directory and create a new one with `gaiad init [name]` and then edit their configuration files.
   3. Validators should then start `cosmoshub-4` with `gaiad start`.
 Automated audits of the genesis state can take 30-120 min using the crisis module.
 This can be disabled by `gaiad start --x-crisis-skip-assert-invariants`.

+Validators should expect that at least 16GB of RAM needs to be provisioned to process block 1 on cosmoshub-4.

 ## Time of the Upgrade

 ------------
-We propose scheduling the Cosmoshub-3 to Cosmoshub-4 simulated upgrade for Thursday November 19th, 2020 at [0600 UTC]
+We propose scheduling the Cosmoshub-3 to Cosmoshub-4 simulated upgrade for Thursday November 19th, 2021 at [0600 UTC]

 ## The git commit of Gaia that we are upgrading to